reelgirly/Flex-2-15-Haswell-/GUIDE.md

 Download this [ICC-Profile](http://www.notebookcheck.com/uploads/tx_nbc2/Monitor_8-5-2014_1.icc) and put profile into ~/Library/ColorSync/Profiles and apply for internal display.

-**After being ready, repair permissions with DiskUtility and rebuild KernelCaches with "Kext Wizard" and reboot.**
+**After being ready, repair permissions with DiskUtility and rebuild KernelCaches with "Kext Wizard" and reboot twice.**